Thom Burns Racing: 2016

 In 2016, Burns became a part of Lazier Partners Racing and formed Lazier Burns Racing.
 There were considerations to field, for Indianapolis, Gabby Chaves, Jay Howard or Katherine Legge, Buddy Lazier remained as the driver.
-The would enter the No. 4 Dallara DW12-Chevrolet Indy V6.
+They would enter the No. 4 Dallara DW12-Chevrolet Indy V6.

 On the first qualifying day, Lazier posted an average speed of 224.341 miles per hour and, on the second day, his average speed was 222.154 miles per hour, which qualified Lazier in 32nd place.
 After qualifying, Quiznos became the entry's primary sponsor.

 During the parade laps for the race, Lazier made a pit stop, due to having a stuck throttle.
 Eventually, on lap 47, Lazier joined the race.
-On lap 150, Lazier lost his left front tire, as he was existing pit lane.
+On lap 150, Lazier lost his left front tire, as he was exiting pit lane.
 He would retire, due to the issue, and finish in 30th place, with 100 laps complete.

 In the championship, Lazier finished 35th with one point.